 If your skin is naturally oily (like mine), don’t be put off by the word “oil” in this cleansing routine.
 This cleansing method works on all skin types.

-Oil Cleansing involves using a specific combination of natural oils to cleanse the skin and balance the skin’s natural oils.
+Oil Cleansing uses a specific combination of oils to cleanse the skin and balance the skin’s natural oils.

 This cleansing method works by massaging oil into your skin to help dissolve the oil that has hardened with impurities and built-up in your pores.
 Steam is then used to open up your pores, allowing the oil to be washed away.

 When first starting out with the Oil Cleansing Method, it’s normal to go through an adjustment period, where skin may get worse before it gets better.